 Next up: the 10-day Travel and Food Writing and Photography Retreat (1-10 Oct) and a 9-day Cambodia Culinary Tour (23-31 Oct) in October 2016.
 Following requests from readers, we are also setting dates for another Cambodia Culinary Travel Writing and Photography Retreat and Cambodia Culinary Tour in November 2016 and again in May 2017, as well as intensive 3-day monsoon writing and photography retreats in September.
 Dates coming soon!

 To make a booking or learn more email us at email@example.com for a full itinerary, price list, and payment information.
 To book your place, a US$500 deposit is required.

 Media and Blogger Affiliate Programme

-If you are a food/travel blogger and would like to be part of our affiliate programme or if you’d like to write about our Cambodia Culinary Tour and need a media release and hi-res images, please email us on the address above.
+If you are a food/travel blogger and would like to be part of our affiliate programme to sell spots on our Cambodia Culinary Travel Writing and Photography Retreat or Cambodia Culinary Tour or you need a media release and hi-res images, please email us on the address above.

 Sponsors and Candidates

-We are offering one sponsored spot to young Cambodians on our Cambodia Travel and Food Writing and Photography Retreat and Cambodia Culinary Tour.
+We are offering one sponsored spot to young Cambodians on our Cambodia Culinary Travel Writing and Photography Retreat and Cambodia Culinary Tours.
 If you’d like to nominate a Cambodian candidate for these or future retreats and tours, or you’re a business or individual who’d like to sponsor a place, please email us on the same address above.

 Want More of an Idea as to What to Expect?

-Click through to salivate over the these mouthwatering images from our previous culinary travel writing and photography tours.
+For more of an idea of what to expect on our Cambodia Culinary Travel Writing and Photography Retreat, read the updated testmonials, click through to salivate over these mouthwatering images from our previous culinary travel writing and photography tours.
 Check out our Instagram feed for images from the experiences.
 Also see our dedicated Siem Reap Retreats and Tours website with more information.